NOAA-GSL/ExascaleWorkflowSandbox/docs/installation.rst

 Installation
 ============

 This software can be installed on Linux systems.
-Windows and macOS are not currently supported, but can be used on these platforms via the Docker container (see :doc:`container`).
+Native Windows and macOS are not currently supported, but Chiltepin can be used on these platforms via the Docker container (see :doc:`container`).

 Prerequisites
 -------------